 Payment: At checkout, pay with a credit card, electronic check, or PayPal.
 Council refund policy.

 Volunteers: Many of volunteers are needed to make camp a success, so please consider volunteering.
-Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained) or girls ages 6-13.
-Boy Scouts (under the age of 14) can register as den chiefs or for the service patrol, and youth ages 14-17 can volunteer as junior staff.
+Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
+Scouts (under the age of 14) in troops, crews and ships can register as volunteers for the service patrol, and youth ages 14-17 can volunteer as junior staff.
+A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5) and Tigers (1st graders) are at camp.

 Adult/Youth Ratio: Each pack must have a minimum of one adult register for every four youth registered per pack and per rank.
 Packs that don't meet this ratio cannot attend.
 For example, if the pack has two Wolves, one Bear, nine 4th grade Webelos Scouts and two 5th grade Webelos Scouts registering, six adults would need to attend camp each day.
 Volunteers do not need to be the same every day, but complete coverage for the pack's participants throughout the week is required.